'Handel's Temperament' revisited

 "let the Fifth be nearer perfect than the last tho' not quite".
 It is therefore next to impossible to produce a unique, unequivocal version of this temperament because different tuners will arrive at different results, and the same tuner will have difficulty reproducing identical results on each occasion if tuning by ear alone.

-This does not merely reflect some nonchalant musing on my part because it is difficult to see how the outcome can be other than mildly unequal.
+This does not merely reflect some nonchalant musing on my part because it is difficult to see how the outcome can be other than mildly unequal, a conclusion also reached by some others (e.g. , ).
 Although the tuning instructions are vague at a detailed level, they nevertheless lay down a number of unequivocal overarching constraints which have been summarised above, and together these limit one's room for manoeuvre when one tries to implement the temperament for real.
 Albeit somewhat disguised at first sight, the instructions simply tune the twelve fifths and fourths in a single octave in a more or less conventional manner, and the fifths must all be flat, not pure or sharp.
 Therefore one has to be careful not to flatten any of them too much otherwise it will be impossible to compensate elsewhere to prevent the sum of the deviations from pure exceeding the Pythagorean Comma.
 This problem does not affect strongly unequal temperaments because any number of fifths can be made pure or sharpened to compensate for the flattened ones.
 Taking an extreme example, in sixth-comma meantone (the so-called 'Silbermann' temperament) this leads to the single grossly sharpened Wolf interval.
 But because the quite explicit constraints of the 'Handel' temperament rule this out, it is difficult to understand how anyone could suggest that it resembles a meantone tuning, as Johnson did in reference for instance.
 I found that trying to tune the temperament was a salutary, if frustrating and time-consuming, exercise in ferreting out what the instructions were actually saying, rather than making baseless assumptions as to what one might like them to say.